Intel® Threading Building Blocks (Intel® TBB)Close

 TBB has a runtime library that automatically maps logical parallelism onto threads in a way that makes efficient use of processor resources, making it less tedious and more efficient.

 - Targets threading for performance.

-- Compatible with other threading packages.
+- Is compatible with other threading packages.

 - Emphasizes scalable, data parallel programming.

-Intel TBB emphasizes data-parallel programming, enabling multiple threads to work on different parts of a collection.
+TBB emphasizes data-parallel programming, enabling multiple threads to work on different parts of a collection.
 Data-parallel programming scales well to larger numbers of processors by dividing the collection into smaller pieces.
 With data-parallel programming, program performance increases as you add processors.